Pennsylvania Commercial Tenant CAM Audit Rights [2026 Guide]

 Pennsylvania courts enforce lease-defined dispute windows as contractual conditions.
 If a lease requires the tenant to object to a reconciliation within 60 days of receipt, Pennsylvania courts treat that condition as enforceable.
 Missing the lease window may bar the dispute for that year even if the four-year statutory period remains open.

-The combination of the four-year statutory SOL and common 30 to 60-day lease dispute windows creates a narrow practical window: tenants must act promptly upon receipt of each reconciliation, not wait until they have accumulated several years of suspect billings to review at once.
+Combining the four-year statutory SOL with common 30 to 60-day lease dispute windows creates a narrow practical window: tenants must act promptly upon receipt of each reconciliation, not wait until they have accumulated several years of suspect billings to review at once.

 Pennsylvania-Specific CAM Issues